 - Some of the parts are bent

-The gravity 2020 Fsx is one of the best beginner mountain bikes because of its great quality.
+The Schwinn protocol is one of the best beginner mountain bikes because of its great quality.
 It’s an affordable entry-level 24-speed dual suspension bike and one of the best mountain bikes in the market.

 It features Front and Rear Disc Brakes, an advanced aluminum frame with Single Pivot technology, adjustable rear coil-over cartridge shock, Shimano drivetrain, and an adjustable front shock.